Why should employers use RPL?

 - helping to identify skills gaps in organisations

-- reducing the time required in employee training due to minimised duplication of learning;
+- reducing employee training time by minimising duplication of learning

 - increasing motivation and interest in workplace activities on the part of the employee/learner